Faria22/aliasmgr/README.md

 # aliasmgr

-CLI tool to manage shell aliases from a single, versionable TOML file.
+CLI tool to manage shell aliases from a single, versionable TOML file, written in Rust 🦀.
 It keeps aliases grouped, toggled, and synchronized with your shell so you can avoid hand-editing scattered `alias` definitions.

 ## Features
 - Store aliases in `~/.config/aliasmgr/aliases.toml` (or a custom path) with optional groups.